JetBrains-Research/PyNose/README.md

 ![license-issue-prompt](./README.assets/license-issue-prompt.png)

-If you are using JetBrains account, just enter the username and password and click "Activate".
+If you have a JetBrains account, just enter the username and password and click "Activate".
+Otherwise, there are [free education licenses](https://www.jetbrains.com/community/education/#students) available.

 ![enter-license](./README.assets/enter-license.png)